-As discussed previously, 0.2 mM ADP does not fully saturate flux in isolated mitochondria (Gnaiger 2001; Puchowicz et al. 2004); even higher ADP concentrations are required, particularly in permeabilized muscle fibres, to overcome limitations by diffusion and by the tubulin-regulated conductance of the outer mitochondrial membrane (Rostovtseva et al. 2008).
+As discussed previously, 0.2 mM ADP does not fully saturate flux in isolated mitochondria (Gnaiger 2001; Puchowicz et al. 2004); higher ADP concentrations are required, particularly in permeabilized muscle fibres, to overcome limitations by diffusion and by the tubulin-regulated conductance of the outer mitochondrial membrane (Rostovtseva et al. 2008).
 In permeabilized muscle fibre bundles of high respiratory capacity, the apparent K_m for ADP increases up to 0.5 mM (Saks et al. 1998).
-This implies that >90 % saturation is reached only at >5 mM ADP.
+This implies that >90% saturation is reached only at >5 mM ADP.
+Similar ADP concentrations are also required for accurate determination of OXPHOS capacity in human clinical cancer samples and permeabilized cells.

-ETS state (Fig. 4): The ETS state is defined as the noncoupled state with saturating concentrations of O2, respiratory substrate uncoupler, and an estimate of the oxidative capacity ETS. of the Optimal exogenous uncoupler concentration for maximum O_2 flux provides the condition for measurement of ETS capacity.
-As a consequence of the nearly collapsed $\Delta p{\rm mt}$, the driving force for phosphorylation is missing and $J{\rm pp}=0$.
+ETS state (Fig. 4): The ETS state is defined as the noncoupled state with saturating concentrations of O2, respiratory substrate and optimum exogenous uncoupler concentration for maximum O2 flux, as an estimate of oxidative ETS capacity.
+As a consequence of the nearly collapsed $\Delta p{\rm mt}$, the driving force for phosphorylation is missing and $J{P}=0$.
 The abbreviation State 3u is frequently used in bioenergetics, to indicate the state of maximum respiration without sufficient emphasis on the fundamental difference between OXPHOS capacity (well coupled with an endogenous uncoupled component) and ETS capacity (noncoupled).

 Fig. 4.
-ETS state when noncoupled respiration, $J{O2,E}$, is maximum at optimum exogenous uncoupler concentration and phosphorylation is zero, $J{PP}=0$ (see also Fig. 2).
+ETS state when noncoupled respiration, $J{O2,E}$, is maximum at optimum exogenous uncoupler concentration and phosphorylation is zero, $J{P}=0$ (see also Fig. 2).

-LEAK state (Fig. 5): A state of mitochondrial respiration when O2 flux mainly compensates for the proton leak in the absence of ATP synthesis, without addition of any experimental uncoupler, at kinetically saturating concentrations of O_2 and respiratory substrates.
-LEAK respiration can be measured: (1) in the absence of adenylates; (2) after depletion of ADP at maximum ATP/ADP ratio; or (3) after inhibition of the phosphorylation system by inhibitors of ATP synthase, such as oligomycin, or adenylate nucleotide translocase, such as carboxyatractyloside.
-Oxygen consumption in State 4 is an overestimation of LEAK respiration if the ATPase activity maintains some stimulation of respiration by recycled ADP at J{NP} >0.
-This can be tested by inhibition of the phosphorylation system using oligomycin, ensuring that J{NP} =0.
+mitochondrial respiration when O_2 flux mainly compensates for the proton synthesis, at leak in the absence of ATP kinetically saturating concentrations and respiratory of O_2 substrates.
+LEAK respiration is measured to obtain an indirect estimate of intrinsic uncoupling without addition of any experimental uncoupler: (1) in the absence of adenylates; (2) after depletion of ADP at maximum ATP/ADP ratio; or (3) after inhibition of the phosphorylation system by inhibitors of ATP synthase, such as oligomycin, or adenylate nucleotide translocase, such as carboxyatractyloside.
+Oxygen consumption in State 4 is an overestimation of LEAK respiration if the ATPase activity maintains some stimulation of respiration by recycled ADP at $J{\nu P}>0$.
+This can be tested by inhibition of the phosphorylation system using oligomycin, ensuring that $J{\nu P}=0$.

 Fig. 5.
-LEAK state when phosphorylation is arrested, $J{\text{NP}}=0$, and oxygen flux, $J{\text{O2},L}$, is controlled mainly by the proton leak, which equals $J{\text{H}^+\text{in}}$, at maximum Δp{mt} (see also Fig. 2).
+LEAK state when phosphorylation is arrested, $J{P}=0$, and oxygen flux, $J{O2,L}$, is controlled mainly by the proton leak, which equals $J{\rm H}^{+}{\rm in}$, at maximum $\Delta p{\rm mt}$ (see also Fig. 2).

-Proton leak: Proton leak is the process in which protons are translocated across the inner mitochondrial membrane in the direction of the downhill protonmotive force without coupling to phosphorylation.
-The proton leak flux depends on $\Delta p{\rm mt}$ and is a property of the inner mitochondrial membrane.
+Proton leak: Proton leak is the uncoupled process in which protons are translocated across the inner mitochondrial membrane in the direction of the downhill protonmotive force without coupling to phosphorylation.
+The proton leak flux depends on $\Delta p{\rm mt}$, is a property of the inner mitochondrial membrane, and is physiologically controlled, e.g. in brown adipose tissue by UCP1.
+Mitochondrial injuries may lead to dyscoupling as a pathological or toxicological cause of uncoupled respiration, distinguished from the experimentally induced noncoupled respiration in the ETS state.

-Proton slip: Proton slip is the process in which protons are only partially translocated by a proton pump and slip back to the original compartment.
-The proton slip is a property of the proton pump and depends on the turnover rate of the proton pump.
+Proton slip: Proton slip is the decoupled process in which protons are only partially translocated by a proton pump of the ETS and slip back to the original compartment.
+Proton slip can also happen at the ATP-synthase, in which case the proton slips downhill across the membrane to the matrix without contributing to ATP synthesis.
+In each case proton slip is a property of the proton pump and depends on the turnover rate of the pump.